M1nified/pico_edit/README.md

 2. Open the Pico config.php file and insert your sha1 hashed password
 3. Visit http://www.yoursite.com/pico_edit and login

-If pages editing doesn't work check file/dir permissions of 'content' folder.
+If pages editing doesn't work check `file/dir` permissions of `content` folder.

 About
 -----